The Meta Quest 3 has arrived, and it's significantly more powerful than the Meta Quest 2. However, it's also more expensive.

 Mixed reality is the biggest difference between the two headsets.
 The Quest 2 has essentially no mixed reality features — it’s a VR headset.
 There is black and white video passthrough, but it’s incredibly limited and mostly so the Quest 2 can tell where you are in a room.

-Meta Quest 3 vs Meta Quest 2: Which is best for you
+Meta Quest 3 vs Meta Quest 2: Which is best for you?

-But if you want an experience that takes you between virtual reality and the real world in one headset, the Meta Quest 3 appears to be the clear choice.
+But if you want an experience that takes you between virtual reality and the real world in one headset, the Meta Quest 3 is the clear choice.
 Its $499 starting price point may not feel like great value when the headset launches, but if developers start making games and apps that take advantage of the Quest 3’s mixed reality capabilities, it could become the best VR headset for most people.